<< Yesterday

 2011 After a first-inning walk in the Dodgers' 4-2 loss to the Mets, Andre Ethier goes 0-for-4, ending his 30-game hitting streak.
 The L.A. outfielder falls one game short of the franchise record set in 1969 by Willie Davis, who enjoyed a 31-game hitting streak that season.

 2011 Appearing in his familiar chef's whites, the Soup Nazi, played by actor Larry Thomas, makes an appearance at Citi Field.
-Although he mouths the infamous phrase, "No soup for you!" when shown on the scoreboard screen, the character from the Seinfeld series generously gives away DVD prizes to Met fans who correctly answer trivia questions about the sitcom.
+Although he mouths the infamous phrase, "No soup for you!" when shown on the scoreboard screen, the memorable character from the Seinfeld series generously gives away DVD prizes to Met fans who correctly answer trivia questions about the sitcom.

 2014 Adrian Beltre becomes the fifth player in major league history to hit 100 home runs for three teams when he goes deep in the Rangers' 9-2 loss to Colorado at Globe Life Park in Arlington.
-The 35-year-old third baseman, who joins Alex Rodriguez, Jim Thome, Darrell Evans, and Reggie Jackson in accomplishing the feat, hit 147 homers for the Dodgers (1998-2004) and 103 with the Mariners (2005-09).
+The 35-year-old third baseman joins Alex Rodriguez, Jim Thome, Darrell Evans, and Reggie Jackson in accomplishing the feat, hit 147 homers for the Dodgers (1998-2004) and 103 with the Mariners (2005-09).

 2016 In the Mets' 6-3 victory over the Padres, 42-year-old Bartolo Colon goes deep off James Shields, becoming the oldest player to hit his first major league home run.
 The portly right-hander, who has now collected three extra-base hits during his 19-year career, surpasses Randy Johnson, who was two years younger when he cleared the fences in 2003 while playing for Arizona.